Yang-Xijie/InputSourceSwitcher/README.md

 **Or** clone this repo and build it on your Mac.

 **Notice**: You should go to `System Preferences -> Security & Privacy -> Privacy -> Accessiblity` to make `Source Switcher` able to execute Applescript on your Mac.

+Then go to `System Preferences -> Security & Privacy -> Privacy -> Automation` to select `Source Switcher.app` and *Tick the box* of `System Envent.app`.

 You'd better perform this operation before you open this app for the first time.
 If no input source appears, just lick `Reset` to get your current input sources.

 **Notice**: If you get `Source Switcher.app can't be opened because Apple cannot check it for malicious software`, please open your `Applications` folder, find `Source Switcher.app` and `right click -> Open` to open the app.